-While most of us ailurophiles (a.k.a. cat lovers) know there is nothing to fear from our feline companions, the superstitions surrounding cats (especially black cats) have endured for centuries.
-While the Egyptians worshiped cats, sailors looked to them for protection, and the Japanese believe black cats to be good luck, the Middle Ages established a very different kind of reputation for them in the West.
+While most of us ailurophiles (a.k.a. cat lovers) know there is nothing to fear from our feline companions, the superstitions surrounding black cats have endured for centuries.
+While the Egyptians worshiped cats, sailors looked to them for protection, and the Japanese believe black cats are good luck, the Middle Ages established a very different kind of reputation for them in the West.

 In the Middle Ages, people started to associate cats with witchcraft because they were suspected to be the familiars of witches.
 In folklore, black cats were even believed to be able to change into humans and act as spies.
 Because of this, many cats were killed throughout the 14th century.
 Then, when the Europeans settled in America, they brought many of these superstitions with them, including those about cats.

 Over time, these misguided ideas have persisted in our culture, and they are the reason why we see black cats with witches on Halloween decorations.
 In fact, most people in the West still believe that a black cat crossing one’s path is a symbol of misfortune.
 This superstition is so ingrained in our culture that black cats are the least adopted cats from shelters.
 Some shelters even limit the adoptions of black cats around Halloween for fear of them being hurt or used as living decorations and abandoned after the holiday.
 This Halloween, let’s celebrate the black cats in our lives and help bring an end to such beliefs.

 Do you have your own interesting fact about black cats?
 Share in the comments below!

 BONUS – How to Keep Your Cat Safe This Halloween

 While Halloween can be frightful fun for the whole family, there are some potential dangers for pets.
-So, in the spirit of Animal Safety and Protection Month, here are some tips on how to keep your cat safe this Halloween.
+Here are some tips on how to keep your cat safe this Halloween.